fllp/SiMoN/README.md

 ## Technical Details & Manuals

-Information regarding the HFST tools and XFST syntax as well as usage manuals will be provided in the Wiki.
+Information regarding the structure of SiMoN, the HFST tools and XFST syntax as well as usage manuals will be provided in the Wiki.
 Also, a roadmap and worktime overview will be available there.